What future-ready, cold climate envelope design can look like

 The 2026 Building Envelope Design Competition invites students and professionals to explore what future-ready, cold climate envelope design can look like for multi-unit residential buildings (MURB) in Manitoba.

-Participants will design a Tier 3, NECB 2020–compliant envelope assembly for a theoretical MURB, demonstrating how emerging performance standards can be achieved without sacrificing architectural intent, occupant comfort, or real-world constructability.
+Participants are asked to design a Tier 3, NECB 2020–compliant envelope assembly for a theoretical MURB, demonstrating how emerging performance standards can be achieved without sacrificing architectural intent, occupant comfort, or real-world constructability.

 The competition exists to accelerate design and technical capacity within the architecture, engineering, construction, and building science community; support readiness for evolving building and energy codes; encourage innovative, integrated envelope design; and showcase practical solutions suited to Manitoba’s climate.